 I’ve never been to Copenhagen.
 Until now, whenever I thought of the city, I thought of Lois Lowry’s Number the Stars, a novella about a Jewish family trying to escape Copenhagen during the Nazi occupation of Denmark.

-What is still overlooked by much of Holocaust literature is the fact that gay men and women — regardless if they were Jewish — were also sent to camps like Auschwitz and received some of the most extreme and horrible torture treatments there.
+What is still overlooked by much of Holocaust literature is the fact that gay men and women — regardless if they were Jewish — were also sent to camps like Auschwitz and received some of the most extreme torture treatments there.
 Paragraph 175 is a documentary that details the horrors gays and lesbians experienced in the camps.

 In 2014, much of the Western world has noticeably evolved on LGBT rights.
 But despite great progress in Europe and the United States — despite places like Denmark — there are still ten countries, by the Washington Post’s count, that punish homosexuality with death.
 Thes are Iran, Iraq, Saudi Arabia, Yemen, Sudan, Nigeria, Mauritania, Qatar, Somalia, and the United Arab Emirates.